RoboMasterS1Challenge/robomaster_s1_can_hack/README.md

 This package contains a ROS node package and Nucleo-F767ZI firmware for controlling your RoboMaster S1 through the ROS network.

+## What you can do
+You can control DJI RoboMaster S1 using geometry_msgs::Twist through the ROS Network.

 ## Preparation
 You should prepare these items.
 - DJI RoboMaster S1